 (3) LIGHTLY WATER THE SOIL.
 Keep the growing soil damp but not soggy, and water the seeds in the morning so that the soil can dry during the day.
 Soil that is too damp and cool will invite fungus to grow, and fungus will destroy your seeds.

 (4) GIVE SPROUTED SEEDS PLENTY OF LIGHT.
-12 hours per day under a growing light is ideal, but if you do not have a growing light, then after the seeds sprout, move the seed trays to a location which receives plenty of direct sunlight.
-If no such location is available and you do not have a growing light, then a third option is to place a fluorescent light above the seedlings and allow them to sit in the artificial light for 12 hours a day.
+16-18 hours per day under a growing light is ideal, but if you do not have a growing light, then after the seeds sprout, move the seed trays to a location which receives plenty of direct sunlight.
+If no such location is available and you do not have a growing light, then a third option is to place a fluorescent light above the seedlings and allow them to sit in the artificial light for at least 16 hours a day.

 (5) TRANSPLANT TO A SMALL POT.
-Once your plants have two or more leaves, it’s time to put them into a small- or medium-sized pot at least 2” (5 cm) in diameter, filled with fresh potting soil.
+Once your plants have six or more leaves, it’s time to put them into a small pot about 2” (5 cm) in diameter, filled with fresh potting soil.

 (6) FINAL STEP: Once your seedlings are about 3 inches (7.5 cm) tall and daytime temperatures consistently remain above freezing, you can then “harden them” by placing them outside for increasing amounts of exposure to the outdoor environment.
+Start by putting them outside in a shady area; then increase the amount of time in the sun each day, but bring them inside at night.
 After all danger of frost has passed, the seedlings can be planted in the ground in well-drained soil with full sun.

 (7) ADDITIONAL RECOMMENDATIONS: